THE LOUDOUN COUNTY SENIOR CENTER AT CASCADES

 President: The duties of the President shall be to preside at all meetings of the Advisory Board; shall direct the business affairs of the Advisory Board; and shall appoint all committees necessary to properly administer the Advisory Board.

 Vice President: The Vice President shall perform the duties designated by the President.
-In the absence of the President, the Vice President shall perform the duties of the President, including presiding at all meetings when the President is absent.
+In the absence of the President, the Vice President shall perform the duties of the President, including presiding at all meetings.

 Treasurer: The Treasurer shall keep full and accurate financial records for the Advisory Board, including but not limited to accounts of receipts and disbursements, fundraising records; shall prepare and deliver a financial report at each meeting of the Advisory Board, and provide a written copy of such report to the Secretary.